gioelecrispo/gioelecrispo.github.io/content/blog/a-computer-vision-based-bed-fall-detection-algorithm.md

 Through a brief configuration from the dedicated app, I connected the three webcams to the Wi-Fi network.
-I set up a **Raspberry Pi 3** near the modem (exactly in the center of the house) to capture and process the video stream of the three webcams in real-time.
+I set up a **Raspberry Pi 3** near the modem (exactly in the center of the house) to capture and process the video stream of the webcams in real-time.
-So I wrote a program in Python which runs on the Raspberry and, through the PyTapo library, connects to the three webcams, then performs operations on the video streams.
+So I wrote a program in Python which runs on the Raspberry and, through the PyTapo library, connects to the webcams, then performs operations on the video streams.

 Well, let's go on to describe why I implemented a custom Fall Bed Detection and how I did it.